andrewtheiss/CommissionArt/documentation/NextSteps.md

 Thus, any front-end or indexer observing L3 events will see a consistent update.
 For instance, they’ll see OwnershipUpdated event from the hub contract file-syit3bfprksmahnrbfr593 showing the new owner, and they’ll see ProfileFactoryAndRegistry or Profile events if we emit any for linking.
 We can emit events like HubLinkedToProfile(user, hub) and HubUnlinkedFromProfile(user, hub) from ProfileFactoryAndRegistry when performing those actions for easier tracking.
-Handling L2->L3 direct user actions: If the user initiates something on L2 that should reflect on L3 (for example, if there were an L2 marketplace for commissions, or if we store profiles on L2 as well – not in our case, profiles are only on L3), the L2 would use a similar retryable ticket mechanism to call L3’s ProfileFactoryAndRegistry or OwnerRegistry.
-Our contracts already include an L2Relay.relayToL3(...) for sending owner data to L3 file-5ahheepddqhn5l9dufupsg file-5ahheepddqhn5l9dufupsg
+Handling L2->L3 direct user actions: If the user initiates something on L2 that should reflect on L3 (for example, if there were an L2 marketplace for commissions, or if we store profiles on L2 as well – not in our case, profiles are only on L3), the L2 would use a similar retryable ticket mechanism to call L3’s ProfileFactoryAndRegistry or ArtCommissionHubOwners.
+Our contracts already include an L2RelayOwnership.relayToL3(...) for sending owner data to L3 file-5ahheepddqhn5l9dufupsg file-5ahheepddqhn5l9dufupsg
 .
 The same concept could be extended for profile or commission data if needed (though currently, all commission logic lives on L3).
-Multi-Chain CommissionHubs: In case we ever have multiple L3s or sidechains, the chainId field in ArtCommissionHub and OwnerRegistry mapping keys allows distinguishing hubs from different source chains.
+Multi-Chain CommissionHubs: In case we ever have multiple L3s or sidechains, the chainId field in ArtCommissionHub and ArtCommissionHubOwners mapping keys allows distinguishing hubs from different source chains.
 For example, if in the future we had commission hubs tracking NFTs from Ethereum (chainId 1) and maybe another chain (chainId 137 for Polygon) concurrently, the mapping keeps them separate.
 Our linking logic uses the full tuple including chainId and contract, so it won’t mix up hubs from different chains.
 Synchronization of Commission Verification: Commission verification (the NFT owner marking a commission as verified) is an L3 action (calling ArtCommissionHub.verifyCommission) – it does not need to propagate back to L1 or L2, as it’s only relevant to the commission system.
 The results (e.g., moving an item from unverified to verified list) are contained in L3 and reflected in events file-syit3bfprksmahnrbfr593
 .
 The NFT itself on L1 is not affected by commissions except as an off-chain value-add.